JediahDizon/BurgerBlock/README.md

 - Using your browser, you are able to use the web application in this link: `http://localhost:3000`

 ### Sample Run
+Once the web server is serving the web application, you should see something similar to the screenshots below.
 #### Create Your Own Burger
 ![Create Your Own Burger](https://github.com/JediahDizon/BurgerBlock/blob/master/doc/Sample%20Run/Create.png "Create Your Own Burger")